Lewis Hamilton

 Number: 44

-Strengths: Racecraft, wet weather, focus, making tyres last
+Strengths: Racecraft, wet weather, defensive driving, tyre management

 Weaknesses: Age, qualifying pace (since 2024), occasionally lacks motivation